Amaroq-Clearwater/BLAKER/README.md

 - Up to 99 pages can be printed.
 - The amount of printable data after compression is 256 KiB.
-- The amount of screenable data after compression is 512 KiB.
+- The amount of screenable data after compression is 1.5 MiB.

 ## How to build?